Paddy Upton: Indian Cricket Team

 Having been appointed the head coach of India in 2008, Gary Kirsten recommended the appointment of Upton in the dual role of Mental Conditioning coach and Strategic Leadership Coach.
 Kirsten described Upton's support and guidance as invaluable.
 The duo of Kirsten and Upton spent three years with the Indian team, during which time the team attained the top test ICC team ranking for their first time (2009), and went on to win the ICC World Cup in 2011 – with India having last won that tournament 28 years prior.

 Upton was brought back to the Indian team as a mental conditioning expert in July 2022, during the India tour of West Indies.

 South African Cricket Team

 Following success with the Indian Cricket team, Upton was appointed Performance Director of the South Africa Cricket Team (Proteas) from 2011 to 2014.
 During this period they became the first team to simultaneously hold the Official ICC World number 1 ranking in all three formats of the game.
 The Proteas retained the Number one ranking from August 2012 to December 2015.

 Head coach

-Between 2013 and 2018 Upton worked as head coach in 12 professional T20 cricket seasons, for five different teams across three tournaments, in Australia, India and Dubai.
+Between 2013 and 2018 Upton worked as head coach in 12 professional T20 cricket seasons, for five different teams across three tournaments, in Australia, India and UAE.
 He was appointed head coach of a 6th team, the Durban Qalandars in South Africa's T20 Global League, before the tournament was postponed.